Rune Pedersen (footballer)

-Rune Pedersen (born 9 October 1979) is a Danish footballer.
-He plays as a goalkeeper.
-Pedersen has amassed a total 17 youth caps for Denmark under four different age groups, he is yet to earn a senior cap.
+Rune Pedersen (born 9 October 1979) is a Danish former professional footballer who played as a goalkeeper.

-Pedersen has won two Danish Superliga championships with his first club F.C.
-Copenhagen, and has since played for Danish clubs Aarhus GF, Lyngby, OB, and F.C.
-Nordsjælland as well as Italian club Modena F.C. and Nottingham Forest in England.
+Pedersen won two Danish Superliga championships with his first club Copenhagen, and went on to play for Danish clubs AGF, Lyngby, OB, and Nordsjælland as well as Italian club Modena and Nottingham Forest in England.
+At international level, he amassed a total 17 youth caps for Denmark under four different age groups.

 Club career

-Born in Copenhagen, Rune Pedersen started his career off at clubs in his hometown.
-He played youth football with Hvidovre IF, before moving to Kjøbenhavns Boldklub (KB), the reserve team of F.C.
-Copenhagen (FCK) in the top-flight Danish Superliga championship.
+Born in Copenhagen, Pedersen started his career at clubs in his hometown.
+He played youth football with Hvidovre IF, before moving to Kjøbenhavns Boldklub (KB), the reserve team of Copenhagen (FCK) in the top-flight Danish Superliga championship.
 He got his first team debut for FCK in August 2000, when he replaced the injured Michael Stensgaard.
 He went on to win two Superliga championships with FCK, but never fully established himself as FCK's starting goalkeeper.
 He saw competition from a number of goalkeepers, including Swedish international goalkeeper Magnus Kihlstedt and Norwegian international goalkeeper Thomas Myhre.
 After two and a half years with FCK, he rejected a contract offer from the club in January 2003.

 He trained with English club Chelsea, but did not get a contract offer.
-Instead, he was sold to Italian club Modena F.C. in the Serie A championship.
+Instead, he was sold to Italian club Modena in the Serie A championship.
 Pedersen only spent half a year with the club, before he was released in the summer 2003, after claiming he did not enjoy life in Italy.

-He trained with an English club again, this time Portsmouth, but finally moved back to Denmark to play for AGF Aarhus in August 2003.
+He trained with an English club again, this time Portsmouth, but finally moved back to Denmark to play for AGF in August 2003.
 Initially a substitute for the three years younger Steffen Rasmussen, Pedersen made his AGF debut in April 2004, and was subsequently kept as starting goalkeeper.
-During the 2004–05 season, Rune Pedersen and five other players were fined for partying on a night where the team lost to Aalborg BK.
-He denied paying the fine, and even though the club later dropped the claim, Rune Pedersen was finished in AGF.
+During the 2004–05 season, Pedersen and five other players were fined for partying on a night where the team lost to Aalborg BK.
+He denied paying the fine, and even though the club later dropped the claim, Pedersen was finished in AGF.